 - Are you happy with your web programmer/designer?

 - Are you happy with your hosting service?

 - Are you rebranding or making major marketing changes?

 - Do you need faster site changes, heightened security, or mobile-friendly (responsive) changes?

-Basically, if you are business that relies on a website host/programmer/designer and you are not happy with the service/response time, you probably want to make the move.
+Basically, if you rely on a website host/programmer/designer and you are not happy with the service, you probably want to make the move.

 Should you redirect a penalized site to your new site?